maxfierrog/maxfierrog.github.io/content/resume.md

 {{< collapse "summary"="Details..." >}}

-We research computational methods for strongly solving abstract strategy games (and make the solution sets available through a few types of interfaces).
+We research computational methods generating [strong solutions](https://en.wikipedia.org/wiki/Solved_game#:~:text=of%20the%20game.-,Strong%20solution,-%5Bedit%5D) for different classes of sequential games (and make the solutions available through a few types of interfaces).
 I am personally interested in the computational modelling of coalitional games, and in developing infrastructure for finding "solutions" for them generically.

 {{< collapse "summary"="Work in progress..." >}}